movd/devopswithkubernetes/README.md

 Here is the basic run down:

 - Custom Resource Definition
-  - My DummySite ressource is defined in `02-ressourcedefinition.yaml`.
+  - My DummySite resource is defined in `02-ressourcedefinition.yaml`.
   - properties:
     - `website_url` (string): url of website that should get dumped
     - `successful` (boolean): status after execution